By Dr. Nicole Sundene

 Turmeric is almost safe and effective against the above discussed medical conditions; however, certain side effects are reported with its use.
 These side effects include allergic reactions, diarrhea, nausea, yellow stool, and headache.
 Also, it can increase serum alkaline phosphatase and lactate dehydrogenase contents in some individuals.

 Medical studies have reported that Curcuminoid, the active constituent of Turmeric, has low absorption and bioavailability after oral ingestion.
-It is recommended to take it with black pepper or piperine that increase its bioavailability by 2000%.
+It is recommended to take it with black pepper or piperine that increases its bioavailability by 2000%.